Tuesday, August 7, 2012

 Should I implement an "Exit application?" dialog in my app?

-Back button clicked An exit dialog is shown
+Back button pressed.
+An exit dialog is shown.

 So what went wrong?
 Well, pretty much everything, at least in my opinion.
 Here are the three major flaws I see in Flickr's decision to include the dialog: